Written and directed by Jennifer Kent, “If it’s in a word, or it’s in a look, you can’t get rid of The Babadook.”

-The Babadook revolves around struggling, single mom Amelia (Essie Davis- The Matrix Reloaded) and her troubled son Samuel (Noah Wiseman).
+The Babadook revolves around struggling, single mom Amelia (Essie Davis- The Matrix Revolution & Reloaded) and her troubled son Samuel (Noah Wiseman).
 Amelia is constantly haunted by the fatal car accident that killed her husband Oskar (Benjamin Winspear), which was en route to the maternity ward to give birth to Samuel.

 Six years later and Amelia is still processing this heavy loss while trying to make ends meet as a single mother to her hyper and unsettled boy.
 This traumatic experience has disrupted her relationship with her son and she struggles to manage him as he deals with his own demons; obsessed by the spectral monsters he sees lurking in every shadow.
 Samuel even fashions is own series of homemade weapons against any possible creepy advances.